lewagon/dotfiles/01-Ruby/06-Parsing/02-Numbers-and-Letters/README.md

 **Constraints**:

 - For your code to pass the tests, you should consider the first translation among the principal translations given by the API.
-Look at the [apple JSON translations](http://api.wordreference.com/0.8/80143/json/enfr/apple) to get an example
+Look at the [apple JSON translations](http://api.wordreference.com/0.8/80143/json/enfr/apple) to get an example.
 - Your grid should be a real random grid, hence possibly embed same characters multiple times.
 - Make sure you check if the word is an english word, i.e. has a translation, and if it is well included in the grid.
 - If the word is not valid or is not in the grid, the score will be 0 and you should build a custom message to explain it to the player.